Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

 In the previous tutorial, we have learnd about container orchestration for running a service stack with load-balancing feature.
 However, the whole stack is running on a single Docker node, meaning that the service will be interrupted when the node is down, a single-point of failure.

 In this tutorial, we are going to eliminate this single-point of failure by orchestrating containers on a cluster of Docker nodes, a Docker swarm cluster.
+We will revisit our web application developed in the :ref:`tutorial-orchestration` session, and make our web-tier redundent for eventual node failure.

-Apart from that, you will learn:
+You will learn:

 - how to create a swarm cluster from scratch,
 - how to label nodes in a cluster,